CheeseBench: Evaluating Large Language Models on Rodent Behavioral Neuroscience Paradigms: Discussion

 \paragraph{Interpretations.} The findings are consistent with several possible explanations, which we present as hypotheses rather than conclusions.

-\emph{State-tracking bottleneck.} The near-total failure on RAM and the inverted history-length result both point toward difficulty maintaining and updating internal state representations.
+\emph{State-tracking bottleneck.} The near-total failure of open-weight LLMs on RAM and the inverted history-length result both point toward difficulty maintaining and updating internal state representations at the 3B--72B scale.
 In biological agents, hippocampal place cells and prefrontal working memory circuits support within-trial state tracking automatically.
-In our LLM agents, the only state-tracking mechanism is the 500-character ``learnings'' scratchpad, updated only between API calls.
-This is a hypothesis about the \emph{agent-plus-interface system}, not a claim about the transformer architecture in isolation: a different interface (e.g., per-step scratchpad updates, external memory, or fine-tuned policies) might substantially change the outcome.
+In our open-weight LLM agents, the only state-tracking mechanism is the 500-character ``learnings'' scratchpad, updated only between API calls.
+That frontier models (Claude Opus~4.7, 4.6) solve RAM at 90--100\% under the \emph{same} interface and scratchpad indicates the bottleneck is not architectural to transformers, nor inherent to this prompting interface, but reflects capability differences in post-training, scale, and likely RL-with-tools recipes accessible to frontier-lab models.

 \emph{Context management.} The inverted history-length result ($h{=}1 > h{=}10$) suggests that the model cannot selectively attend to relevant past observations when mixed with stale ones.
 With $h{=}1$, the learnings field becomes the sole persistent memory, and the model appears to use it more effectively as a compressed summary.
 Again, this may reflect the specific prompting interface as much as an inherent limitation.